 Some couples document their relationship by having a legal marriage ceremony.
 A core concept within marriage, whether a couple has religious beliefs or not, is that once married the couple is sexually loyal to each other.
 A wedding can be a way of communicating the new relationship to the wider family.
 A big celebration (as well as being fun) may emphasise the responsibility involved in making a long-term commitment to each other.

 Not everyone wants to get married.
 Some couples decide to have children without getting married.
 Some couples don’t want to have children.
 In some societies there can be shame associated with having unmarried parents.
-There is also a taboo over a child being the result of an illicit affair.
+There is also considerable taboo when a child is the result of an illicit affair.

 Unhealthy relationships are where people use intimacy, sex or a show of affection to get what they want: to manipulate, to exploit or to dominate.
 Splitting up a family home is extremely upsetting and inconvenient.
 So sometimes adults continue in unhealthy relationships.
 They may want security and continuity.
-They may believe the other person can’t help being how they are.
+They may believe their partner can’t help being how they are.
 They hope the situation will improve.
 They are afraid of change or of being alone.
-They can’t easily find other accommodation.
+They may not be able to find alternative accommodation.

 Many couples, especially if they have children, try to stay together in the belief that a marriage should be continued at whatever cost.
-If a couple is always arguing, fighting or unhappy it may be better to end a bad marriage.
+If a couple is always arguing or unhappy it may be better to end a bad marriage.
 A couple may separate initially and then divorce, which legally ends their marriage.
 Couples divorce for many reasons.
-The key reasons are sexual differences and financial problems as well as general incompatibility.
+Key reasons are sexual differences and financial problems as well as having incompatible personalities.

 … there seems to be no single factor which is more important for the maintenance of a marriage than the determination, the will that that marriage shall be maintained.
 (Alfred Kinsey 1953)